Agricultural pest management

 Continuous monitoring and weed management throughout the year will help reduce weed pressure in organic olive orchards.

-Mulches.
-Mulching with organic materials such as municipal yard waste, wood chips, straw, hay, sawdust and newspaper or solid film or woven plastics (although there are disposal problems associated with them) reduces weed pressure in organic orchards.
+Mulching with organic materials such as municipal yard waste, wood chips, straw, hay, sawdust, and newspaper, or solid film or woven plastics (although there are disposal problems associated with them) reduces weed pressure in organic orchards.
 For effective weed control, layer mulches 4 inches (10 cm) thick and replace to maintain thickness, since the thickness reduces by 60% after 1 year.

 Cover crops can be grown that compete with weeds or grown and cut with a specialized mower that blows the cuttings into the tree rows to form a mulch.
 Again, this works well if the mulch layer is thick.
 Weeds that do emerge though the mulch can then be controlled using an organic contact herbicide or hand weeding.

 Sprouting perennial weeds can penetrate organic mulches.
-Black plastic mulches generally stop most herbaceous perennials except for nutsedge (Cyperus spp.) and blackberry (Rubus spp.).
-Bermudagrass will often grow out from the edges of plastic mulches, forming runners that grow over and then root through the plastic.
+Black plastic mulches generally stop most herbaceous perennials, except for nutsedge (Cyperus spp.) and blackberry (Rubus spp.).
+Bermudagrass will often grow out from under the edges of plastic mulch, forming runners that grow over and then root through the plastic.

-Organic herbicides do not control established perennial weeds and may not be cost-effective for commercial production.
-Check with your organic certifier before use since not all alternative herbicides are cleared by all agencies.
+Organic herbicides do not control established perennial weeds, are weak on annual grasses, and may not be cost-effective for commercial production.
+Check with your organic certifier before use, since not all alternative herbicides are approved by all agencies.

 Close or deep cultivation can injure the tree's roots and crown.
 Avoid deep cultivation, which brings weed seeds to the surface where they can germinate.

-Night tillage can reduce weed germination by avoiding weed seed exposure to light, which is needed for germination.
+Night tillage can reduce weed germination by avoiding weed seed exposure to light, which is needed for germination of some weed species.
 After night tillage, only the seeds left on the surface of the soil will germinate.
 Because the number of seeds on the soil surface can be quite large, several tillage passes may be needed to reduce weed germination.
-Night tillage works well for many winter annuals and most summer annual weeds like pigweed (Amaranthus spp.), lambsquarters (Chenopodium album), and barnyardgrass (Echinochloa crusgalli).
+Night tillage works well for many winter annuals and most summer annual weeds like pigweed (Amaranthus spp.), lambsquarters (Chenopodium album), and barnyardgrass (Echinochloa crus-galli).

-Other animals such as sheep and goats can be used to reduce weed competition.
-Goats are browsers and must be managed to avoid damage to trees.
+Other grazing and browsing animals such as sheep and goats can be used to reduce weed competition by lowering the height of the weeds in olive orchards.
+Browsing animals such as goats must be managed to avoid damage to trees.

 The specific flaming angle, flaming pattern, and flame length vary with the manufacturer's recommendations.
 Typically, flaming can be done at 3 to 5 miles per hour (5 to 8 km per hour) through orchards, although this depends on the heat output of the unit being used.
 Avoid igniting dry vegetation, which could injure trees or start a fire.
 Flame weed in windless conditions to allow the flame's heat to reach the target.
 Observe the flame for adjustment in the early morning or evening.

-Hot steam weeding is another alternative and eliminates the danger of flame application.
+Hot-steam weeding is another alternative and eliminates the danger of flame application.
 Superheated water is delivered from a boom or spray nozzle attached to a diesel-fired boiler.
 After treatment the leaves will change color and the plant will wither.
-Steam is less effective than flaming and is not able to control all weeds.
+Steam is less effective than flaming and does not control all weeds.

-Factors affecting the use of flame and steam weeding are irregular weed control, low driving speed, and high energy consumption.
+Limitations on the use of flame and steam weeding are irregular weed control, low driving speed, repeated applications, and high energy consumption.

 UC IPM Pest Management Guidelines: Olive